tkem/cachetools/docs/index.rst

             print(n, 'Not Found')
     print(get_pep.cache_info())

-In addition to a `maxsize` parameter, all decorators feature some optional keyword arguments:
+In addition to a `maxsize` parameter, all decorators provide the following optional keyword arguments:

 - `typed`, if is set to :const:`True`, will cause function arguments of different types to be cached separately.